 3. Do They Think With Their Heart or Their Head?

 You know that customers make product decisions regularly.
 But different personas come to the same conclusion differently.
-For example, according to the Myers Briggs Foundation, a person who has the Feeling preference in their personality type makes decisions based on weighing what people care about, values and what will maintain harmony.
+For example, according to the Myers Briggs Foundation, a person who has a Feeling preference in their personality type makes decisions based on weighing what people care about, values, and what will maintain harmony.
 A person with the Thinking preference makes decisions based on objective principles and impersonal facts.
 These two personality types would need vastly different communication from your marketing team.
 You need to develop a marketing program that addresses all the ways your target personas make decisions.

 Creating a buyer persona is a process that requires dedication, innovation, and collaboration.
 Involving your sales team and conducting thorough data analysis on your target market can greatly contribute to its success.
 However, it is essential to go beyond basic demographics if we truly want to understand our customers and provide them with products and services that genuinely fulfill their needs.
 By deeply exploring their mindset, we can ensure that our offerings resonate with them on a profound level.